Policies and procedures at an institution as complex as Tufts University are regularly under review and subject to revision.

 Tufts University allows individuals to select a preferred name for use in certain university systems and under certain circumstances.
 A preferred name may better reflect one’s gender identity, better reflect a current surname, or allow an individual to select a nickname or professional name that better reflects their personal identity.
 While some systems, such as financial records, Tufts username, public safety ID, and official university records are required to use legal names, the Preferred Names Policy and Process provides guidelines for the use of preferred names at Tufts University in general communications, in the university white pages, and email communication information.

 University Counsel Policies

-University Counsel policies are used for broad spectrum of legal issues including operations, litigation, student issues, real property and construction, fundraising, environmental and other government regulations, intellectual property, employment, tenure, finance and investment, academic affiliation, trust administration, and general legal policy.
+University Counsel policies are used for broad spectrum of legal issues including operations, litigation, student issues, real property and construction, fundraising, environmental and other government regulations, intellectual property, employment, tenure, finance and investment, academic affiliation, trust administration, use of drones (Unmanned Aircraft Systems),and general legal policy.